mikesmithgh/kitty-scrollback.nvim/README.md

 - [fzf-lua](https://github.com/ibhagwan/fzf-lua) - quickstart `mini.sh` and inspiration/reference for displaying keymapping footer
 - [cellular-automaton.nvim](https://github.com/Eandrju/cellular-automaton.nvim) - included in a fun example config
 - StackExchange [CamelCase2snake_case()](https://codegolf.stackexchange.com/a/177958/119424) - for converting Neovim highlight names to `SCREAMING_SNAKE_CASE`

+- TODO doc up:
+  - see :help clipboard
+  - pbcopy and pbpaste on macos
+  - xclip or wayland on linux
+  - nerdfonts
+  - anything preceding `--nvim-args` will be passed to nvim, do no use --cmd or an error will occur
+  - `--nvim-no-args` to disable default and pass no args
+  - `--env` to set environment variables e.g., `--env NVIM_APPNAME=altnvim`
+  - `--config-file` to set lua file with `config` function to set plugin options